-DBS Check DBS Update Service Staff If a staff member - undertaking paid work - does not possess a portable DBS, then NCF will pay to undertake the required level of DBS check for the role being offered.
+Staff DBS Check DBS Update Service If a staff member - undertaking paid work - does not possess a portable DBS, then NCF will pay to undertake the required level of DBS check for the role being offered.
 NCF strongly encourages all staff - that are required to hold a valid DBS to be able to undertake the work that they do - to ensure that their DBS certificate is kept up to date through the DBS update service.
-The DBS updating service allows employers to check your certificate on-line. that their DBS certificate is issued; and this sr te service no later than 30 days from the date nall annual cost will be paid by NCF.
-The many asily enable other organisations - that require DBS status.
+The DBS updating service allows employers to check your certificate on-line.
+Staff will be required to register for the update service no later than 30 days from the date that their DBS certificate is issued; and this small annual cost will be paid by NCF.
+The many benefits of this service include being able to easily enable other organisations - that require a DBS check - to quickly verify an individual's DBS status.
 Volunteers If a volunteer - undertaking unpaid work - does not possess a portable DBS, then NCF will apply for the required level of DBS check for the role being undertaken.
 There is no cost to a volunteer for this DBS check.
 The DBS update service is free for volunteers and therefore NCF asks that all NCF volunteers register for the update service.
-Volui Registration for the DBS update service must occur no later than 30 days from the date to your DBS certificate is issued.
-If volunteers undertake volunteering for other organisations to quickly verify an individual's later.
+Volui Registration for the DBS update service must occur no later than 30 days from the date that your DBS certificate is issued.
+If volunteers undertake volunteering for other organisation the DBS update service will enable other organisations to quickly verify an individual's DBS status.
 Contractors Contractors will not be permitted to undertake any work on behalf of NCF unless they possess the necessary level of DBS check.
 The cost of registering for the DBS service is the responsibility of the contractor.
 It is a condition of working with NCF that all contractors are registered for the DBS update service.
 Cont Contractors must ensure that their DBS certificate remains valid and that there are no gaps in the continuity of their DBS certificate while engaging with - and delivering work on behalf of - NCF